danielurra/javascript/README.md

 Or any other library or framework to create modern web applications, the DOM is what these frameworks use under the hood.<br>
 In sum, modern browsers are capable of making the most of today’s dynamic Web technologies. <br>
-It’s useful because it enables the developer to manipulate the contents of a web page after it has loaded, making it possible<br>
+The DOM is useful because it enables the developer to manipulate the contents of a web page after it has loaded, making it possible<br>
  to provide users with instant feedback when they make a change in a form.<br>
 Loading resources on demand for performance reasons, or building full-blown user interfaces that resemble desktop applications.<br>